inyong37/Study/_Computer/Software/Language.md

 # Language
 ```
-This page is about Programming Langages.
+This page is about Programming Languages.
 ```

 ## C